 Tongue Thrust Swallow (incorrect oral phase swallow pattern)

 In other words, we re-train those muscles to function properly for chewing, swallowing and speaking.

 While it is often difficult to pinpoint a single cause of OMD,it can often result from one or more of the following problems:

 Improper oral habits including thumb, finger or long-term pacifier sucking and/or sippy cup

 Restricted airway due to enlarged tonsils or adenoids; allergies; or chronic nasal obstruction

 Structural or physiological abnormalities such as a short lingual frenum (tongue tie) or abnormally large tongue (macroglossia)

 Chronic open mouth posture

 Studies have supported the treatment programs offered for OMDs can be 80-90% effective in remediating abnormal swallowing and oral rest postures and functions with retention over years after treatment completion (Hahn & Hahn, 1992).

-We work with preschoolers, children, and teens to eliminate any improper oral habits and retrain the adaptive patterns of muscle function to support optimal growth and development of the orofacial structures (tongue, mouth, jaw and lips).
+We work with all ages (toddler through adults) to eliminate any improper oral habits and retrain the adaptive patterns of muscle function to support optimal growth and development of the orofacial structures (tongue, mouth, jaw and lips).